-Turning residual waste into raw materials – recycling at the molecular level
+Turning residual material into raw material - recycling on a molecular level

-The recovery of material resources from waste is fundamentally desirable in terms of the objective of resource conservation.
-However, the effort involved must stand in appropriate relation to the benefits – not only in economic, but also in ecological terms.
-Recycling is ecologically beneficial as long the environmental burden generated in preparing the secondary material is less than that for the primary material.
-It is worthwhile recycling materials that are difficult to produce but can be recovered in relatively minimalistic processes.
-Three aspects are of central importance here: first, the ecological profile of the primary materials to be replaced; second, the specific configuration of the processes for primary and secondary production, both now and in the future; and third, the multidimensional meaning of the concept of »ecological impact.« The ecological profile of primary materials is frequently indicated as a constant, for example as x kg CO2 equivalent per 1 kg of material; this represents the sum of the ecological impacts of the individual processing stages.
-The ecological profile is gradually increased from the natural resource to the final material or even workpiece.
-To recover materials, the composite into which these are incorporated must be dismantled and if necessary the material itself modified.
-Depending on the position in this upward cascade at which a secondary material is introduced, recycling can be either more or less worthwhile.
-The ecological profile of hybrid components, for example, is often due more to the processing stages than to provision of the individual materials.
-In the interest of ecologically favorable recycling processes, it can be more advantageous to replace intensively processed materials, or even entire workpieces, than the individual plastics used or even their monomers.
-This is only one side of the equation – the effort involved in the recycling process is initially not taken into consideration.
+In principle, in order to conserve resources, it makes sense to recover materials from waste.
+However, the associated costs must be in reasonable proportion to the benefit, not only in economic but also in ecological terms.
+Recycling becomes ecologically beneficial when the environmental impact of obtaining the secondary material is less than that of its primary supply.
+It is worth recycling materials that are recovered relatively easily but are expensive and complex to produce.
+Three aspects are of key relevance.
+First, the ecological profile of the primary materials to be replaced.
+Second, the concrete design of the processes for primary and secondary supply now and in the future.
+Third, the multidimensional meaning of the term “environmental impact”.
+The ecological profile of primary materials is often expressed as a fixed value, for example as x kg CO2 equivalent per 1 kg of material.
+This is the sum of the environmental impact of the various processing steps.
+From the basic resource to the finished material or even workpiece, the ecological profile gradually increases.
+In order to recover a material, the compound in which it is bound has to be broken down and, if necessary, the material itself also modified.
+Depending on at which point in this upward cascade a secondary material is added, recycling makes more or less ecological sense.
+For example, the ecological profile of hybrid parts is often more due to the processing steps involved than to the steps taken to obtain the various materials.
+In terms of ecologically advantageous recycling processes, it is usually better to replace heavily processed materials or even entire workpieces than the plastics or even their monomers used.
+However, this is only one side of the equation.
+The cost of the recycling process has not yet been taken into account at this point.